-The DCBS/Family Support staff acts on a recipient's request to change a provider.
+The DCBS/Family Support staff takes action on a recipient's request to change a provider.

-Payment of services is made only to the provider providing care of child.
-Form DCC-94C, Provider Notification Letter, is issued to the new provider.
+Payment of services is made only to the provider actually providing care of child.
+A DCC-94C, Provider Notification Letter, is issued to the new provider.